-- Make this procedure and other relevant operational documentation available on request - Provide information and advice in plain language - Translate letters for those who first language is not English (this is not currently provided but consideration should be given to doing so.) - · Provide details of our appeals procedure
+- · Make this procedure and other relevant operational documentation available on request - Provide information and advice in plain language

 Focused means ensuring that any criminal investigation or enforcement is focused on individuals or businesses whose behaviour gives rise to the most serious risks associated with offending.
-Serious does not just mean where large sums of money isare stolen or significant harm is done but extends to include wider risks of repeat behaviour and encompasses situations where enforcement will be required to act as a deterrent to others.
+Serious does not just mean where large sums of money are stolen or significant harm is done but extends to include wider risks of repeat behaviour and encompasses situations where enforcement will be required to act as a deterrent to others.
 Investigations will be particularly focused on those in positions of trust and relevant factors considered when implementing a criminal investigation will include complaints from the public, employees or others (such as POL auditors), alleged seriousness of the actual offending and previous history of offending.